lun7n/DAW-1-RGB-Mod/README.md

 ### OSD
 Osd doesn't work to adjust RGB input, but still works perfect with composite.
 This is actually a benefit because it allows to have both inputs be _sort of_ calibrated at the same time.
 You probably wont get it perfect because service menu changes affect it too, but it will be a lot closer than if OSD controlled RGB and composite signals at the same time.

+### Composite versus RGB
+Before RGB modding, I was contemplating if it was even worth it.
+The display on composite looked awesome on SNES.
+Smaller screen sizes like 13" makes composite look a lot better.
+However, adding the RGB __BLEW__ composite out of the water.
+I couldn't believe the difference!
+I can't look the same way at the composite signal anymore because I have been spoiled by RGB.